fixedd/RPi_Relay_Interface/README.md

 ## Thanks

-Thanks to the folks on the [Raspberry Pi BB](http://www.raspberrypi.org/phpBB3/viewtopic.php?t=19222), without their guidance it would have taken me longer to figure this out.
+* Thanks to the folks on the [Raspberry Pi BB](http://www.raspberrypi.org/phpBB3/viewtopic.php?t=19222), without their guidance it would have taken me longer to figure this out.
+* Thanks to @lazylester for the Gerber files for the 8-channel version.
+* Thanks to @fjung for the Eagle and Gerber files for the 4-channel version.

 ## License